TariqAHassan/BioVida/README.md

 these databases are often built to serve wildly different purposes, making it difficult to explore connections between them.
 This project aims to tame this problem and integrate several of these public sources together.
 Specifically, it aims to develop an easy-to-use API which will harvest the latest information on human diseases from public databases.
-These tools will be complimented by means to automate the processing of the harvested data (where applicable).
+These capabilties will be complimented by other tools to automate the post-processing of the harvest data to make machine learning tractable.

 ------------------------------------------------------------------------